 And that’s just not the case before removing the nap cold Turkey, I would actually recommend that you try shortening the nap first.
 So if your little one is usually sleeping an hour and a half to two hours during the day, I wouldn’t recommend just getting rid of it, but rather just shorten it by even a 30 minute increment of time.
 So cut it down from say two hours to 90 minutes that might create more sleep pressure for your little one to be able to fall asleep more easily at bedtime.
 It might allow for 30 minutes of extra sleep to be transferred from the daytime to the nighttime.
 So you no longer get an early rising problem because you see for your little ones to go from napping two hours a day.
 So barely napping at all or not napping whatsoever.
 He might get really overtired with such a cold turkey transition.

 And so I would definitely recommend cutting back on the duration of time before you eliminate it completely.
 Another thing to remember about this particular transition is that it’s very normal for kids to go back and forth between one nap and between one nap and not napping at all.
-Some kids when they drop the nap, it’s never seen from ever again, barring anything massively extenuating.
-I can say that with my girls, when they each dropped their nap, it was basically gone for, for good barring the odd exception here and there.
+When some kids decide to stop their naps, it’s never seen from ever again, barring anything massively extenuating.
+I can say that with my girls, when they each decided to stop their naps, it was basically gone for, for good barring the odd exception here and there.
 But there are some kids that might be ready to drop their nap, like 50% of the time.
 And so that might mean every other day.
 They really need to nap because they’re exhausted.
 But then every other day, they’re fine getting through the day without a nap whatsoever.
 So don’t be afraid if your little one spends even a few months flip flopping back and forth between napping and no napping, or what’s also very common is for your little one to not nap at school during the week, but then nap Saturday and Sunday on the weekends.

 That’s no problem because maybe after five days of not napping, your little one’s got to catch up on some sleep.
 And so if your little one clearly needs that nap on the weekends, let him catch up.
 It’s not gonna do any harm.
 Now I will tell you that when your little one does drop his nap and maybe it’s all the way he’s not napping whatsoever.
 Maybe he’s not napping every other day.
 I would strongly recommend that you introduce a very early bedtime to compensate for him not napping.
 So if your little one before was napping from, let’s say one until two 30 and then going to bed for eight o’clock Mark my words without that nap, he is not going to be able to make it through the day all the way until 8:00 PM.
 In fact, I know with each of my kids, when they were done with their naps, they were each in bed by 7:00 PM at the absolute latest.